ANCPLabOldenburg/megqc_documentation/extra/gqi.md

 ```
 <br>

-1. **Percentage variables:** The last 6 x-axis items (one item per metric) show the raw percentage of channels affected by the different sources of noise.
+1. **Percentage variables:** The last 6 x-axis items (one item per metric) show the raw percentage of channels affected by noise.
 If any of these value surpass their predefined `thresholds`, the calculation of the penalization starts.

 <img src="../static/gqi/03.png" alt="gqi-3" width="400px" align="center">

 <br>

 2. **Penalties:** Each x-axis item in the following plot represents the computed penalty which will be substracted from the GQI (starts at 100%).
-Each x-axis represents one of the four sources of noise *(channel variability, correlational noise from cardiac rythm and eye-blinks, muscle artifacts and power spectral density)*.
+Each x-axis represents one of the four sources of noise.
 The penalty is calculated as the percentage of the raw noise normalized (based on the thresholds) and multiply by the weight.

 <img src="../static/gqi/02.png" alt="gqi-2" width="400px" align="center">